akechi-haruka/ESxLauncher/README.txt

 Synchronica:
 Download all files and place them in the main game directory (where init.ps1 is) Download hexedit.exe (https://github.com/akechi-haruka/hexedit-cmd) and place it in the utils directory!
 Edit segatools.ini to change the server URL and the keychip ID.
+(The file gets automatically copied to the relevant directories)
 Use Launch.bat to start the game.